HsiangHung/Machine_Learning_Note/Statistical_Test/README.md

 The problem is how to isolate the effect of the new feature vs the effect of novelty, which is unrelated to the new feature and always happens whenever a user sees something new.
 For instance, let’s say you run a test giving some users a lower price.
 How to isolate the effect of the lower price vs the excitement of getting a discount?

+### change aversion

+The opposite to novelty effect also happens.
+That is, if you give users a new experience, at first they might hate it cause it is not what they are used to and they feel they have to re-learn how to use the product.
+This is called change aversion.
+However, in practice, this is a much smaller problem from an A/B testing standpoint because it only affects major product redesigns, which are rarer than small UI tweaks [[Product Data Science]][Product Data Science, Novelty Effect].

+ ### Solution for novelty effect

+ The obvious solution for novelty effect would be to run tests longer, giving test users enough time to get rid of the novelty effect.
+However, that’s hardly efficient, and the cost of having to run tests for longer would probably outweigh the benefits coming from more reliable results.